kjkoster/martin-junior-700-fogger-DMX/README.md

 * relay common: Martin's DIN connector 3
 * relay normally open: Martin's DIN connector 5

+You cannot see that in photo, but there is a hole in the center of the control box and the side of the Martin fogger.
+The wire from the relay to the DIN connector is routed through there.
 We ended up removing the DIN connector entirely, adding a manual control switch too, but you may want to leave the DIN connector intact.

 ## Enabling DMX over RS-485